robertorcosta/azure-docs.pt-br/articles/iot-edge/how-to-devops-project.md

 ## <a name="clean-up-resources"></a>Limpar os recursos

 É possível excluir o Serviço de Aplicativo do Azure e outros recursos criados quando eles não forem mais precisos.
-Use a funcionalidade **excluir** no painel DevOps Projects.
+Use a funcionalidade **Excluir** no painel do DevOps Projects.

 ## <a name="next-steps"></a>Próximas etapas